Margaret Carwood

-Margaret Carwood (fl.
-1566–1584), was a maid-of-honour at the court of Mary, Queen of Scots.
+Margaret Carwood (died 1612), was a maid-of-honour or chamberer at the court of Mary, Queen of Scots.
 Her wedding to John Stewart of Fincastle was celebrated at the time of the murder of Henry Stewart, Lord Darnley, the Queen's consort.

 Background

 Margaret was an heiress of the family of Carwood of that Ilk in Lanarkshire.
 Her sister Janet married John Fleming of Persellands.
 Margaret became a lady of the Queen's chamber in May 1564.

 When Mary was pregnant in Edinburgh Castle with her son James, Margaret helped draw up her will with a list of bequests of personal jewellery from her cabinet.
+The queen's bequest to Margaret was a diamond-set cross with her miniature portrait.
 In August 1565 the queen gave her sewing silk for embroidering her linen.
 On 5 October 1565 the queen gave her a coffer and a length of taffeta, and in November and June 1566 material for black velvet gowns.

 Margaret worked with Piers Martin, the tapestry-man, in 1566 making a mat and a green canopy and coverlet for the Queen.
 She was also the Queen's "Pantrice", in charge of the royal pantry.
 Mary gave Margaret a black silk dress made in the Spanish fashion.